 Limitations:

-• $39 for a 30-day plan is the steepest entry price in this comparison — over 5× canadatest's 7-day pass and ~2× canadatest's 90-day pass.
+- $39 for a 30-day plan is the steepest entry price in this comparison — about 4× canadatest's $9.99 7-day pass, and roughly the same dollar amount as canadatest's $39.99 90-day pass (so you pay CitizenTest's price for 30 days that buys you 90 with us).
 For a test where 92% of first-time takers pass and the entire study guide is freely available, $39 is a real ask.

 Bottom line: If audio narration or French support are deal-breakers for you, CitizenTest.ca is the obvious paid choice.
 For everyone else, the price is steep relative to the alternatives.